What if you inherit a house someone is living in?

-Inheritance lawyer, Naomi Ireson, looks at a question that is commonly asked by beneficiaries, 'what if you inherit a house someone is living in?'
+lawyer, Naomi Ireson, looks at a question that is commonly asked by beneficiaries, ‘What if you inherit a house someone is living in?’
+For expert advice on this issue call our free legal helpline on 0808 139 1599 or send us an email.

-We are often contacted by beneficiaries who inherit a property under a will but have not received their inheritance because someone is living in it.
+We are often contacted by beneficiaries who inherit a property under a will but are unable to access it because someone is living in it.

 The law can be very complex, especially if there is a trust in existence or a formal tenancy exists.
 A common complicating factor is where the person living in the property is a joint beneficiary under the will.
 Beneficiaries often end up in dispute when they inherit a house and one wants to keep it while the other wants to sell.
 We would therefore always recommend that people seek specialist legal advice on the specific circumstances involved.